 Common mistakes

-- Skipping the sample article.
+{value}in prose will fail the build, so validate one article before rolling out. - Skipping the sample article.
 The model defaults to whatever blog template was popular in its training set, not your style.

-- Adding decorative dividers (
+- Dropping decorative dividers (

 FAQ